oVirt/ovirt-engine-metrics/README.md

   A list of the the services that will be managed by the role.

 In order to set these variable add the required variables to a file in /etc/ovirt-engine-metrics/config.yml.d/ or in the command line.

+### Cleanup oVirt Metrics
+This role stops and disables Collectd, Fluentd and restores Rsyslog to default configurations.
+After running this role, user can delete the oVirt metrics store VMs.

+In order to run this role you will need to run:

+     configure_ovirt_machines_for_metrics.sh --playbook=cleanup-ovirt-metrics.yml -vvv

 License
 -------